-Our default strategic response to the expected (but far from certain) continuing low rate environment is to combine regular short-term borrowing transactions with occasional new longer-term borrowing at relatively steady intervals to average out the cost of borrowing whilst delivering short-term savings and also seeking to limit the cost of carry.
+Our default strategic response to the expected (but far from certain) cyclical adjustment to a lower rate environment is to combine regular short-term borrowing transactions with occasional new longer-term borrowing at relatively steady intervals to average out the cost of borrowing whilst delivering short-term savings and also seeking to limit the cost of carry.

-In November 2020 the Public Works Loan Board (PWLB) announced the outcome of its Consultation on future lending terms and confirmed its standard Certainty Rate would revert to 80bps above Gilts.
-However there are some new restrictions on access and so, whilst we believe these will not be a factor for NELC, we continue to view other local Authorities and alternative lenders as active options in meeting our overall borrowing requirement as cost effectively as possible.
+Currently the Public Works Loan Board (PWLB) Certainty Rate is set at gilts + 80 basis points for borrowing.
+In November 2020 the PWLB announced some new restrictions on access to borrowing and, whilst we believe these will not be prohibitive for NELC, we continue to view other local Authorities and alternative lenders as active options in meeting our overall borrowing requirement as cost effectively as possible.